hmjatt/Battleship/README.md

 	- Let users take turn by passing the device back and forth.
 	- implement a `pass device` screen so players don't see each other's boards!

+3. Reduce tight coupling of code in `gameLogic.js` and divide code into smaller modules.

+4. Improve testing by reducing mocking.

 #### Quote